 Beneish M-Score is a mathematical model created by Professor Messod Beneish that uses financial ratios calculated from the company’s financial statements to judge the possibility of earnings manipulation.
 The eight variables required for calculating the M-Score are calculated using the data from the income statement, balance sheet and cash flows of the company and then M-Score is calculated to know the degree of manipulation in earnings by the company.

-- If Beneish M-score is less than the -2.22 then it suggests that company under consideration is not a manipulator
+- If Beneish M-score is less than the -2.22 then it suggests that the company under consideration is not a manipulator

-- If Beneish M-score is more than the -2.22 then it provides the signal that company can be the manipulator
+- If Beneish M-score is more than the -2.22 then it provides the signal that the company can be the manipulator

 Components of Beneish M-Score

 The Beneish M score is calculated on the basis of the combination of eight different types of indices which are as follows: